 Heather Adams, Executive Director

-Nathan Poukish, Office Manager & Public Art Coordinator
+Nathan Poukish, Marketing/Communications and Public Art Coordinator

 Board of Directors